sathyanmadhavan/Qxf2_internship_2022/README.md

   > Excersice on range() and len()
   > Terminology: calling functions and methods
   > Function and method for list
   > more list functions and methods

+# Day-32

+- Updated `Day-31` work in github repository.

+- Continued learning python course

+- Topics covered:
+  > String methods and immutability
+  > Python tutor
+  > Single and double quotes in string
+  > f-string
+  > Nested loops
+  > Defining functions
+  > Calling functions within function
+  > Returning values from function